Code-Institute-Submissions/RoVsEk23-selsey_kitchen/README.md

 <a href="http://rk-selsey-kitchen.herokuapp.com/" target="_blank">Deployed project domain</a>

 ### UX -
 Selsey Kitchen is a recipe website for people interested in sharing recipes and getting inspired to try new recipes.
 It allows the user to add, delete and update a set of recipes and has a useful search option.
 The website also shared relevant news and blogs from other cooking websites in addition to promoting a range of premium kitchen knives for users and visitors.
+The site is designed for the administrator to be an active particiant/user and have full access to all recipes posted.
+The admin can also add, edit or delete the various recipe categories.

 ### WIREFRAMES -